jedinym/sqc-text/main.typ

 Service.
 Each of the three Deployments is exposed by a Service, allowing Pods to communicate over the network.

-Lastly, we create two Ingresses, exposing the main MinIO and the MinIO management ports.
+Lastly, we create two Ingresses, exposing the main MinIO port and the MinIO management port.
 We utilize special annotations provided by MetaCentrum
 #footnote[https://docs.cerit.io/docs/kubectl-expose.html], which create a
 subdomain under the `dyn.cloud.e-infra.cz` domain and automatically enable TLS to use HTTPS.